acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 │                                      │
 └──────────────────────────────────────┘
 ```
-*Figure 31: Visualization of cache hit rates with and without CPU affinity, showing the dramatic performance improvement with consistent core assignment.*
+*Figure 31: Visualization of cache state before and after a context switch, showing how much of the data needs to be reloaded.*

 Imagine a robot's PID controller that needs to run every 5ms.
 With consistent CPU affinity:
 - First run: 100μs (cold caches)